fanghaolei/fanghaolei.github.io/find-longest-cont-subseq-sql.md

 This algorithm can be easily generalized in situations which involves group aggregations too.
 One can simply add additional fields in the `partition by` and `group by `statements.

 However, this is totally not recommended to be done in pure SQL as it can be solved within minutes with any formal programming languages.
-This write-up is more of a demonstration piece that SQL can be used to solve a problem that seemingly iterative in nature.
+This write-up is more of a demonstration piece that SQL can be used to solve a problem that's seemingly iterative in nature.